John Steadman (sportswriter)

-John Steadman (February 14, 1927 – January 1, 2001) was an American sportswriter for The Baltimore Sun.
+John F. Steadman Jr. (February 14, 1927 – January 1, 2001) was an American sportswriter for The Baltimore Sun.
 His career spanned seven decades and he attended and reported on every Super Bowl from its inception until his death.

 Background

 Steadman was a student at Blessed Sacrament School on Old York Road and East 41st Street.
-Following his graduation after the eighth grade, heattended Baltimore City College high school where he played catcher on the varsity team.
-This propelled him to try his hand as a minor league baseball player.
+Following his graduation after the eighth grade, he attended Baltimore City College high school where he played catcher on the varsity team.
+He played two years in minor league baseball, playing for the Pittsburgh Pirates organization.
 He decided to leave baseball in order to become a sportswriter.